The-E-Rocket-Project/.github/profile/README.md

 ## The E-Rocket project

-The E-Rocket is an experimental vehicle to serve as a low-cost and low-risk testbed for Guidance, Control & Navigation (GNC) algorithms for thrust vectoring vehicles.
+The E-Rocket is an experimental vehicle to serve as a low-cost and low-risk testbed for Guidance, Control & Navigation (GNC) algorithms for VTOL thrust vectoring vehicles.

 ## Table of Contents